aprskalo1/order-management-system/README.md

 3. Docker installed and configured.

 ### Step 1: Adjust Connection Strings
-Update the connection strings in the following files:
+Update the connection strings in the following files for each microservice:
 - `Program.cs`
 - `appsettings.json`
 - `DbContext`